 to mark the launch of the report, the chair of the inquiry, Sir Martin Moore-Bick, explained that the origin of the fire was an electrical fault in a fridge freezer in flat 16.
 The principal reason why the fire had spread so quickly was due to aluminium panels with combustible material that had been used as external cladding in the refurbishment of the building (Grenfell Tower Inquiry: phase 1 report overview

-While, in the report, Sir Martin pays tribute to the bravery of individual firefighters, he describes the LFB’s planning and preparation for fires in tower blocks such as Grenfell as ‘gravely inadequate’ (page 5, para 2.18, page 5 of the overview).
-The inquiry also found that the LFB was overly reliant on a ‘stay put’ strategy that assumed that tower block fires can be contained to single flats (known as compartmentation) (page 6, para 2.17, page 6 of the overview).
+While, in the report, Sir Martin pays tribute to the bravery of individual firefighters, he describes the LFB’s planning and preparation for fires in tower blocks such as Grenfell as ‘gravely inadequate’ (para 2.18, page 5 of the overview).
+The inquiry also found that the LFB was overly reliant on a ‘stay put’ strategy that assumed that tower block fires can be contained to single flats (known as compartmentation) (para 2.17, page 6 of the overview).
 The report states that as the fire took hold, it should have been clear that compartmentation had failed as the fire was spreading through the combustible external cladding.
-Sir Martin believes ‘[t]he best part of an hour was lost’ before the LFB commander on the ground decided to revoke the ‘stay put’ advice and to tell people to leave their flats (page 6, para 2.19(b), page 6 of the overview).
+Sir Martin believes ‘[t]he best part of an hour was lost’ before the LFB commander on the ground decided to revoke the ‘stay put’ advice and to tell people to leave their flats (para 2.19(b), page 6 of the overview).

-In his filmed statement, Sir Martin said it was clear that the lessons from the Lakanal House fire had not been learnt (see also pages 7–8, para 2.20 of the report overview).
+In his filmed statement, Sir Martin said it was clear that the lessons from the Lakanal House fire had not been learnt (see also para 2.20, pages 7–8 of the overview).
 Six people died in that fire, which broke out at the tower block in south London 10 years ago.

 Responding to the report